Financing your home renovation

 5. Credit cards

-But they’re not perfect.
-While credit cards offer rewards for spending, the high interest rates could end up costing you more than you want to pay.
-For example, if you spend $3,000 on a credit card with a 17% interest rate, your minimum monthly payment might be somewhere around $72.50.
-Paying that every month, it would take you 63 months and an extra $1,500 to pay off the whole debt.
+The primary risk is high interest.
+For example, if you spend $3,000 on a credit card with a 17% interest rate and only make the minimum monthly payment of $72.50, it would take you 63 months and an extra $1,500 in interest to pay off the whole debt.

-This is just one example, but it goes to show how easily credit card debt can get out of control.
-Talk with an accountant before taking out a large chunk of credit, as it could end up harming your finances.
+Always talk with a financial professional before taking out a large amount of credit, as it could end up harming your finances.

 Bottom line

 Financing home improvements can be tricky.
-Taking some time to build up savings and paying cash is always a top choice, but it’s not always feasible.
+Building your savings and paying in cash is always the safest choice, but it’s not always feasible.
 Without a large savings account, you may need to take out a home renovation loan.
 Talk your options out with a local bank or financial advisor before making a decision — these choices can affect your personal finances for years to come.